-Whether you’re running a hotel or bed & breakfast, you can use Google Business Profile to better promote your property and increase your presence in local search.
+Whether you’re running a hotel or bed & breakfast, you can use a Google Business Profile to better promote your property and increase your presence in the local search results.

 We already know that holding real estate on the search engine results page (SERP) is super important, and Google’s constant algorithm updates play a prominent role.